 Student employment positions and internships are listed on Handshake.
 Along with your application, many offices and departments require that you also submit a resume to apply.

-Create your own resume format

-Resume templates can place your information in an odd format and are difficult to revise, so we recommend not using a template to develop your resume.
-Visit careers.uiowa.edu and search for "Resumes" to view sample resumes that you can edit to make your own
+Create your own resume format Resume templates can place your information in an odd format and are difficult to revise, so we recommend not using a template to develop your resume.
+Visit careers.uiowa.edu/resumes to view sample resumes that you can edit to make your own.

-□ Keep it to one page in length

 A 2-3 page resume is not needed for the standard college resume.
 Formatting and spacing can help with this.

-□ Include your college degree

-Now that you're a Hawkeye, be sure to include the University of Iowa, your degree, and your anticipated graduation semester/year.
+Include your college degree Now that you're a Hawkeye, be sure to include the University of Iowa, your degree, and your anticipated graduation semester/ year.
 Instead of writing "major," write "BA English" or "BS Psychology".
 If you are an open major, writing "Open Major" will be suitable as you explore.
 Additionally, you only need to list other institutions if you received a degree (for example, an AA degree).

-□ Leave high school off at a certain point

-You don't need to list your high school diploma, but if you are an incoming student, your high school experiences are relevant.
+Leave high school off at a certain point You don't need to list your high school diploma, but if you are an incoming student, your high school experiences are relevant.
 Starting sophomore year, we recommend that high school activities be replaced by college experiences.

-Use bullet points to describe experiences

-Bullet points allow the reader to easily skim your resume for information.
+Use bullet points to describe experiences Bullet points allow the reader to easily skim your resume for information.
 Use 2-5 bullet points for each experience.
 Each point should start with an action word/verb written in past tense (i.e., managed).
 [A formula that may help in writing each bullet is: Skill (verb) + What you did + Results/Purpose (how or why)].
 Try to include the who, what, when, where, why and how to write a descriptive bullet point.

-□ Include dates and locations for all of your experiences

-Please list the month/semester and year for dates (for example, June 2019 or Spring 2019).
+Include dates and locations for all of your experiences Please list the month/semester and year for dates (for example, June 2019 or Spring 2019).
 Please list city and state for locations.

-Be in reverse chronological order

-Your most recent experiences should be listed first within each section.

-□ Don't include references

-References, although very important, are actually a separate document and therefore don't need to be included on your resume.
-Additionally, you do not need to write that your references are available upon request.
+Use reverse chronological order Your most recent experiences should be listed first within each section Don't include references References, although very important, are actually a separate document and therefore don't need to be included on your resume.

+We Offer Resume Reviews!

+If you would like to have your resume reviewed, please schedule a meeting with a Career Coach or Peer Advisor!
+If you have a time sensitive request, come in to the Pomerantz Career Center (C310) during drop-in hours from 10 a.m.-3 p.m.
+Monday-Thursday.
+(Drop-in hours are not available during summer, spring, or winter breaks)

+You'll find more information on developing or revising your resume on our website.
+Additionally, we offer sample resumes that you can edit to make your own.

+Uploading Your Resume to Handshake

-□ Be free of all grammar and spelling errors
+☐ Be free of all grammar and spelling errors